SBLOC vs HELOC for HNW Homeowners: An After-Tax Comparison

-You already own your home.
-You need access to capital — a remodel, a bridge to a new purchase, a business opportunity, college tuition — and you have two realistic tools on the table.
+If you already own your home and have built a taxable investment portfolio meaningful enough to borrow against, you have two non-mortgage credit tools on the table for funding a major purchase, a renovation, a business investment, or a second home.
 You can tap the equity in your home with a HELOC.
-You can tap the value of your taxable portfolio with an SBLOC.
+You can tap the value of your portfolio with an SBLOC.

 The two products rhyme but they are not interchangeable.
 The tax treatment is different.
 The rate structure is different.
 The collateral risk is different.
 The relationship with the lender is different.
 A decision that makes sense under one set of facts falls apart under another.